 Mass is celebrated at St Joseph’s each Sunday at 9am (except the first Sunday of the month, when Mass is celebrated at St Therese Chapel, Bethlehem Rd, Bethlehem.)

-The presbytery at St Joseph’s (built 1932) is the home of the priests of St Thomas Aquinas Parish, and was refurbished in the early months of 2015.
+The presbytery at St Joseph’s (built 1932) and was refurbished in the early months of 2015.